borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 };
 ```

-If you were to log the value you'd retrieve the associated number.
+Note that, if you were to log the value, you'd see how the functionality remains the same, and the enum is nothing but a convenience syntax for the integer-based approach.

 ```ts
 console.log(doc.resourceType); // 0